jq153387/avancevl.github.io/people/learning_training.md

 Every time an engineer finishes a project or at the end of each quarter, he or she has the opportunity to transfer to different team or portfolio project.

+#### Context Switching

+Context switching for software developers is expensive in terms of productivity and concentration.
+We limit context switching to only after each product release cycle, and prohibit changing sprints, scopes, features, or projects in the middle of a product release cycle.

 ## New Roles

 #### Become a Full Stack Developer